eranco74/ib-orchestrate-vm/README.md

 make seed-image-create SEED_IMAGE=quay.io/whatever/repo:tag
 ```
 This will run [ibu-imager](https://github.com/openshift-kni/lifecycle-agent/tree/main/ibu-imager) to create an OCI seed image

+> **WARNING**
+> Once we create a seed-image, some changes will be applied to seed VM that will "break" the node.
+If you intend on reusing that seed VM, it would be wise to create a backup using `make seed-vm-backup` that you can restore afterwards

 ### Restore seed image
 To restore a seed image we will use [LifeCycle Agent](https://github.com/openshift-kni/lifecycle-agent), and manage everything with the CR `ImageBasedUpgrade`